Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 San Jose State Stats and Trends

-- San Jose State has one win against the spread in five games this year.
+- San Jose State has covered the spread one time this year.

-- This season, the Spartans are winless ATS when entering a game as an underdog of 2.5 points or more.
+- This year, the Spartans are winless ATS when entering a game as an underdog of 2.5 points or more.

-- San Jose State's games this year have hit the over two times in five opportunities (40%).
+- San Jose State's games this year have eclipsed the over/under two times in five opportunities (40%).

-- San Jose State is 1-1 against the spread and 2-0 overall when the team scores more than 24 points.
+- San Jose State is 1-1 against the spread and 2-0 overall in games when it puts up more than 24 points.

-- San Jose State is 1-2 against the spread and 2-1 overall when the team amasses over 344.3 yards.
+- When San Jose State churns out more than 344.3 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Spartans have turned the ball over eight more times (10 total) than the Rams have forced a turnover (2) this season.